Dafloresdiaz/advent_code_challenge/README.md

-# Advent Code Challenge 2022 :christmas_tree:
+# Advent Code Challenge 2024!!! :christmas_tree:
 ![GitHub last commit](https://img.shields.io/github/last-commit/Dafloresdiaz/advent_code_challenge?style=for-the-badge)
 ![GitHub watchers](https://img.shields.io/github/watchers/Dafloresdiaz/advent_code_challenge?style=for-the-badge)

 * Repo to try to do/solve all the challenges from the Advent Code Event 2022.
 * Main programming language: Python.
-  * I will try to solve the same issues but wih Go.
 * If you want to know more about the event, you can visit the official page: https://adventofcode.com/

 # Advent Code Challenge 2024 :christmas_tree: